 As members of that generation who has not grown up surrounded by technology, parents can play a similar role with their children, and encourage them to see beyond the entertaining side of the internet and toward its useful applications to language learning.
 They might even start playing with and learning a language themselves!
 Who knows?!?

-Vincenzo has completed a MA in Language Learning and Technology and taught Italian at the University of Hull from 2006 to 2017.
+Vincenzo has completed an MA in Language Learning and Technology and taught Italian at the University of Hull from 2006 to 2017 – You can see Vincenzo’s Tutor Profile here.